pythonpioneer/machine-learning/what-is-machine-learning.md

      Example: Considering the same dataset, a robot (model) is trying to identify which images of fruits, such as oranges and mangoes.
 In this scenario, the model will start with a trial-and-error approach and it will be very random, it will take so many fruit names based on the visual features, and as per the name, it gets feedback in the form of rewards or penalties.
 A reward means that the robot guesses the correct feature or a penalty means the need for improvements.
 After so many tries, it begins to recognize correct patterns and correlations between the specific visual characteristics and the corresponding fruit names.
 Over time the iterative learning process enables the model to refine its guessing strategy, leading to more accurate guesses.
 (Note: this is not a suitable algorithm for this task).

+## 4. Real-World Application of Machine Learning

+Machine Learning (ML) has transformed numerous industries by providing innovative and data-driven decisions.
+Here are some prominent real-world applications of machine learning across various domains:

+1. **Healthcare:** There are various implementations of machine learning (ML) in the healthcare domain.
+These are some of those.
+   - Weight-loss personalized programs
+   - Breast cancer detection
+   - Tumor detection
+   - Fast and easy diagnosis of diseases
+   - Artificial limbs
+2. **Finance:** There are numerous real-world applications of ML in the finance sector.
+   - Credit scoring
+   - Fraud detection
+   - Algorithmic trading
+3. **Retail:** There are also various implementations of ML in retail business.
+   - Inventory management
+   - Personalized marketing
+   - Customer behavior analysis
+   - Suggesting relevant products (like Amazon and Flipkart)
+   - Optimize stock levels
+4. **Automobiles and Space:** There are also big innovations in the automobile and space industries.
+   - Self-driving cars
+   - Reusable rockets
+   - Space missions robots (curiosity, spirit)
+5. **Sports:** There are several real-world applications in sports and entertainment.
+   - Player performance tracking
+   - Skill development
+   - Game simulations
+   - Opposition analysis
+6. **Security:** There are various real-world and daily uses applications of ML in the security area.
+   - Captcha
+   - Facial recognition
+   - Fingerprint scanning
+   - Fraud detection
+   - Network intrusion detection
+   - Keystroke dynamics
+   - Mouse movements (like Python bases still-alive command line tool)
+   - Spam filtering